Gilteritinib

+Mechanism of action

-It acts as an inhibitor of FLT3, hence it is a tyrosine kinase inhibitor.
+Gilteritinib acts as an inhibitor of FLT3, hence it is a tyrosine kinase inhibitor.

+History

-It was developed by Astellas Pharma.
+Gilteritinib was developed by Astellas Pharma.

-In April 2018, Astellas filed a new drug application with the Food and Drug Administration for gilteritinib for the treatment of adult patients with FLT3 mutation–positive relapsed or refractory acute myeloid leukemia (AML).
+In April 2018, Astellas filed a new drug application with the Food and Drug Administration for gilteritinib for the treatment of adult patients with FLT3 mutation–positive (both ITD and TKD) relapsed or refractory acute myeloid leukemia (AML).

 In November 2018, the FDA approved gilteritinib for treatment of adult patients with relapsed or refractory acute myeloid leukemia (AML) with a FLT3 mutation as detected by an FDA-approved test.